facebook/react-native-website/README.md

 ### Make the change

 1. Follow the "Running locally" instructions
-1. `open http://localhost:3000/react-native/versions.html` to see other versions.
 1. Save the files and check in the browser.
 Some changes may require a server restart.
+1. Changes to /docs will only be visible in the latest version of the documentation (master).

+`open http://localhost:3000/react-native/versions.html`to see other versions.

 ### Test the change